pfdubois/BridgeBidding/source/Doubles.rst

 * A bid of 2N is a four-card limit raise of partner's major suit.
   (:ref:`Jordan <Jordan2NT>`.)

-* A redouble shows 10+ points; it denies four cards in partner's suit.
+* A redouble shows |10ormore| points; it denies four cards in partner's suit.
 If we have three-card support for a major we'll show that later.
 We make this bid with some interest in penalizing the opponents.
-This is called "going for blood".
+Gavin Wolpert calls this redouble the :ref:`Going For Blood Redouble <blood>`.
+Details below.

+* Sometimes with a six-card suit we will bid it rather than redouble, but most hands with |10ormore| HCP will redouble.

 * Replying one of a suit is forcing for one round.